slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- You don't need to answer their questions.
-You can say whatever you want if it's interesting but learn when to answer boring on easy to misinterpret questions.
+- You don’t need to answer their questions.
+You can say whatever you want if it’s interesting but learn when to answer boring on easy to misinterpret questions.
 - Agree as much as you can without lieing.
 Ask questions instead of desagreeing.

 > *"Always say less than necessary."
 -- Kevin Kelly*

+> *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought o create interest."
+-- Winston Churchill*